Is Facebook a risk for your speech pathology practice?

 • Who is responsible for managing the account

-• How client permission, if posting information about clients, will be obtained and recorded
+• How client permission will be obtained and recorded if posting information about clients

 Ethics of posting information about clients

-• Could the information be shared without identifying the client?
-Is there any real benefit in identifying the client?
+• Can the information be shared without identifying the client?

 Blurring of professional boundaries